-5. The Lord within her is righteous.
+5. Jehovah in her midst is righteous.
 He will not act perversely.
 Morning by morning, He brings His judgment to light; He does not fail.
 But a perverse person knows no shame.

 ¶6.
 “I have cut off nations; their towers are desolate.
 I have laid waste their streets, without a passerby.
 Their cities are laid waste, without a man; there is no inhabitant.

 7.I had thought, ‘Surely, you will fear me; you will receive correction,’ so that her dwelling would not be cut off, howsoever I punished her.
 However, they arose early to corrupt all their deeds.

 8.Therefore, wait for me, says Jehovah, for the day when I arise to the prey.
-For it is my determination to gather nations, to assemble kingdoms so that I might pour my fury out on them, all my burning anger, when all the land is consumed by the fire of my jealousy.
+For it is my determination to gather nations, to assemble kingdoms so that I might pour my fury out on them, all my burning anger, when the whole land is consumed by the fire of my jealousy.

 9.At that time, I will turn to the nations a pure language so that they may all call on the Name of the